Maixck/DUAParaguay/README.md

 ## Usage

-To open the proyect just excecute the book.xhtml file located in the root foulder of the proyect.
+To open the project just execute the book.xhtml file located in the root folder of the project, with the chrome browser.

-## Proyect objective
+## Project objective

-The final objective of the proyect is to test the implemantation of accesible books, using (on the first stage) the browser Google Chrome as a reader.
+The final objective of the project is to test the implementation of accessible books, using (on the first stage) the browser Google Chrome as a reader.

 ## Technology rundown